Qin Lang: Family background

 Qin Lang was born in the late Eastern Han dynasty and his ancestral home was in Xinxing Commandery (新興郡; around present-day Xinzhou, Shanxi).
 His father was Qin Yilu, a former subordinate of Lü Bu, a warlord who lived in the late Eastern Han dynasty.
 His mother was Qin Yilu's ex-wife, Lady Du (杜氏), who was taken by the warlord Cao Cao as a concubine after Lü Bu's defeat and death at the Battle of Xiapi in 198-199.
 At a young age, Qin Lang accompanied his mother and joined Cao Cao's household.
 Cao Cao adopted Qin Lang as a son and doted on him.
 Once, during a banquet, Cao Cao told his guests, "Would someone love his foster son (referring to Qin Lang) in the same way as I do?"

 Due to his mother's second marriage, Qin Lang's half-siblings include Cao Gun, Cao Lin (Prince of Pei) and Princess Gaocheng.
+(Note: It is possible that Lady Du has another daughter, Princess Jinxiang.
+The Wei Mo Zhuan (魏末傳) claimed that Princess Jinxiang was He Yan's half-sister and that she was born to the same mother as the Prince of Pei (Cao Lin).
+Pei Songzhi pointed out that the Sanguozhi stated that Cao Lin's mother was Lady Du.
+He Yan's mother was Lady Yin.
+Therefore, if Princess Jinxiang shared the same mother as Cao Lin, she could not have been He Yan's half-sister.
+Also, it is unknown if Princess Jinxiang was the same person as the Princess Gaocheng recorded in Weilüe.)